LIP-Computing/tutorials/docs/udocker/udocker-05.md

   * To shrink host pathnames to container pathnames
   * `/home/user/.udocker/containers/CONTAINER-NAME/ROOT/bin/ls` to `/bin/ls`

+* P1 and P2 are very generic modes adequate for most applications
+  * They also offer root emulation
+* As new system calls are added they must be also be added to PRoot
+  * Often compatibility also needs to be added for older kernels.

 ---

-## udocker: PRoot engine (P1 and P2)
+## udocker: PRoot engine (P1)

-* The P1 mode uses PTRACE + SECCOMP filtering, to limit the system call interception to the set of calls that manipulate pathnames:
+* The P1 mode uses PTRACE + SECCOMP filtering
-  * We fixed it to work on recent kernels, contributed upstream
   * P1 is the udocker default mode
+  * System call interception is limited to the set of calls that manipulate pathnames
+  * We fixed PRoot for SECCOMP on recent kernels, most changes incorporated upstream

+* The impact of tracing depends on the system call frequency
+  * In most cases the performance is good
+  * Applications that are heavily threaded or pathname intensive might be impacted

+---

+## udocker: PRoot engine (P2)

 * The P2 mode uses PTRACE without SECCOMP
-  * Therefore traces all system calls and can be slower
+  * Therefore intercepts all system calls even the if they don't make use pathnames
+  * P1 falls back to P2 on old Linux kernels without SECCOMP (e.g. CentOS 6)

 * The impact of tracing depends on the system call frequency
+  * Since all system calls are intercepted can be slow
-  * Applications that are heavily threaded or pathname intensive can be impacted
+  * Applications that are heavily threaded or pathname intensive can be very impacted
+  * In such cases using Fn modes is recommended

 ---